Hero image

 (0)

-What’s included?
+New online service coming soon with FREE downloads (including this resource) available!
+For more information visit https://alphabetlearning.online What’s included?
 One A4 pdf in landscape orientation What’s it for?
 To practise counting in 5’s from 0 to 100.
 Who’s it for?
 This resource has been designed for pupils in years one and two as well as older students needing additional learning support.
 Resource Details The resource explores counting in 5’s from 5 to 100 using star fish (which have x5 points) as a clear visual guide.
 Learners who are ‘new’ to counting in fives can count the ‘points’ of the stars each time which should help support them, making a great introduction to counting in 5’s.
-Important message… ANY issues with any of this please don’t hesitate to let me know - I am happy to make changes.
-Feedback of this resource would be great - thank you!
-New online service coming soon with FREE downloads (including this resource) available!
-Register your interest now and be first in line for significant early bird discounts at https://alphabetlearning.online
+Important message… ANY issues with any of this please don’t hesitate to let us know - we are happy to make changes.
+Feedback of this resource would be great - thank you.

 alphabetlearningalphabetlearning